dolmades/dolmades-cli/README.md

 Windows games available on this account which have no linux installer available broken_sword_3__the_sleeping_dragon
 ...
+flight_of_the_amazon_queen
+...
 ```

-Note, that only games are being listed that have no corresponding linux installer.
+Note, that only games are listed that have no linux installer.
 If you want linux games to be listed as well you need to use the `-l` parameter:

 ```
 ./goglizer -l